Manasvi26/Manasvi26/README.md

 <h1 align="center">Hi 👋, I'm Manasvi Sharma</h1>
 <h3 align="center">A passionate full stack developer from India.
 I am trained in full stack web development from Masai School, Bangalore.
 I am highly-proficient in MERN stack and always feel ready to learn more (as I feel like I am only touching the tip of the iceberg i.e. Web-development, and there is so much more to learn and explore).
-Looking forward to contribute for the development of an organization and also open for collaborative opportunities.</h3>
+Looking forward to contribute for the development of an organization and also open for collaborative opportunities.
+Thank you for visiting.
+Have a great day ahead!</h3>

 - 🔭 I’m currently working on **optimization techniques and Data Structures and algorithms.**